BazingaOrg/site/accessibility-statement.md

 ---
 layout: default
-title: Accessibility Statement for muan.co
+title: Accessibility Statement for site.bazinga.ink
 type: static
 ---

-This is an accessibility statement from Mu-An Chiou.
+This is an accessibility statement from Bazinga.

 ## Measures to support accessibility

-Mu-An Chiou takes the following measures to ensure accessibility of muan.co:
+Bazinga takes the following measures to ensure accessibility of site.bazinga.ink:

 - Include accessibility as part of my mission statement.
 - Include accessibility throughout my internal policies.